pipwerks/PDFObject/readme.md

 ## Changelog

+### 2.2.1, September 2020
+Fixed typo affecting styling of iframe when forcing PDFJS.

 ### 2.2.0, September 2020
 * **New behavior:** Dropping support for IE9 and IE10, which have practically 0 marketshare now.
 * **New behavior:** Now explicitly displaying fallback content for **all mobile devices**, even "Request Desktop" version of pages in iOS.
 The reasoning is simple: As the time of this update, no mobile device (Android, iOS) natively supports embedded PDFs.
 This change will lead to a consistent experience across all mobile devices.
 PDFs can be rendered via PDF.js on mobile if embedding on mobile is a critical need.
 PDF.js is not included with PDFObject.